Individual rights under the General Data Protection Regulation

 The right to be informed

-We publish information on our activities and a series of privacy notices online at www.dundee.ac.uk/information-governance/dataprotection.
+We publish information on our activities and a series of privacy notices.
 You will also find additional privacy notices for specific services or activities on the websites of Schools or Services.
 Where you engage with the University, for example as a research participant, we will also provide you with information on the personal data we are processing and why.

-If you require confirmation that your personal data is being processed, the reasons why and/or access to your personal data please contact the School or Service likely to have the data in which you are interested.
-If you are unsure of who to contact, please email firstname.lastname@example.org
+If you require confirmation that your personal data is being processed, the reasons why and/or access to your personal data please follow the steps outlined in the Subject Access Request Standard Operating Procedure below.

 The right to rectification